 The inclusion and retention of a fund like the Investec Cautious Managed in client portfolios despite a period of underperformance serves several purposes.
 Firstly it has an easily understood target return of CPI + 4% p.a. meaning its goal is to beat inflation.
 For me the use of the Consumer Prices Index is preferable to the less understandable LIBOR (London Inter Bank Offers Rate) which other targeted return funds use.

 The ICM is a genuine cautious managed fund and as such it is not recommended for “shoot the lights out” performance.
 It complements pure equity and indeed other multi-asset portfolios with its unique asset allocation.
 Low or negative correlations mean risk reduction.
 Given these points comparisons with the ICM’s so called peers in its IA sector should not be given too much significance.

 Finally I like fund managers who are willing to back their convictions.
 As noted Mundy has a big position in Japanese equities.
 It is at first sight a puzzling contrarian allocation for a cautious risk fund.
 However when valuations and other factors are taken into consideration it makes perfect sense.
 The latter include money printing, a weaker Yen, more investment into equities from the government and other public pension schemes and increased dividends and share buy-backs.

-This blog is intended to be a general investment commentary only.
-You should seek individual financial advice before making investment decisions.
+This blog is intended as general investment commentary and reflects my own views.
+It is not an invitation to invest in the assets and fund highlighted as these may not be suitable for you.
+You should seek individual advice before making investment decisions.